 Ask students where their eyes go first.
-After discussing that, ask: where does it go next?
-Then where does it go?
+After discussing that, ask: where do they go next?
+Then where do they go?
 This is a good way to have a conversation about what the artist has done with lines, gestures, and movement to move the eye around a composition.